The Ron Halmshaw Award

 Frequency: Yearly, if a suitable candidate is deemed.

-Nomination arrangements: All members of the Institute’s NDT Sub-Committee will be invited to submit nominations for the award.
+Nomination arrangements: Automatic.
+All members of the Institute’s NDT Sub-Committee will be invited to submit nominations for the award.

 Entries: Entries submitted (on a form to be made available by the Institute) will be sent to the Secretary of the Institute.